goggledefogger/podcast-helper/README.md

    ```
    Replace `your_taddy_api_key_here` and `your_taddy_user_id_here` with your Taddy API key and User ID.

-4. The application will now use the Taddy API for podcast searches when you run it.

 ## Usage

 1. Start the Flask application: